close

 In the short story “Hills like White Elephants,” there is a constant power struggle between the two characters.
 At first glance, the woman comes off as timid and resigned to the fact that she is going to do whatever it takes to make the man happy.
 The man is seen as domineering and almost indifferent to the woman’s feelings as he makes his argument to have the child aborted.
 It may seem as if the man, or the American, is controlling the decision of whether or not Jig gets the abortion, but through dialogue regarding the abortion, the symbolism of the hills versus the mountains and the railroad tracks and luggage, Jig gives subtle hints that she has already made up her mind to keep the child.

-Another way Hemingway displays the conflict the woman is facing, is when their conversation turns to discussing the land and hills they are looking at, and the symbolic meaning behind them.
+Another way Hemingway displays the conflict the woman is facing is when their conversation turns to discussing the land and hills they are looking at, and the symbolic meaning behind them.
 “The girl was looking off at the line of hills.
 They were white in the sun and the country was brown and dry” (Hemingway).
 She then goes on to compare the hills to white elephants, which in some cultures are considered to be a possession that is useless or troublesome, especially one that is expensive to maintain or difficult to dispose of.
 By describing the land as being dry and brown, Hemingway uses it to symbolize infertility, which could be a worry plaguing Jig’s mind.
-What if she aborts this baby and can not have another one?
-Stanley Renner from Illinois State University uses the symbolism to describes the conflict as, “the hills on one side of the valley are dry and barren; those on the other side are described with imagery of living, growing things.
+What if she aborts this baby and cannot have another one?
+Stanley Renner from Illinois State University uses the symbolism to describe the conflict as, “the hills on one side of the valley are dry and barren; those on the other side are described with imagery of living, growing things.
 Thus in choosing whether to abort or have the child, the couple are choosing between two ways of life”.
 The man is unaware of her internal debate and it seems as if he does not want to have the discussion at all.

 Throughout the story, the woman’s internal struggle was displayed through symbolism of the scenery and dialogue.
 As she states in her own words, Jig wants to make the American happy, but her reluctance to give up her child is evident.
 Hemingway gave the man the control in the end, by allowing him to make the decision and take the bags, but the woman certainly held her own and made it clear she did not want to have an abortion.
+This story remains a profound exploration of gender dynamics and personal autonomy, wrapped in the rich symbolism Hemingway is renowned for.

 Works Cited